hashgraph/hedera-services/platform-sdk/docs/proposals/DS-0x/DS - Tss block signing - Cryptography APIs.md

 **Link**: [Curve.java](pairings-api%2FCurve.java)

-**Note**: This enum should list all possible types so changes in the implementation don't change the API, but as of now, the amount is limited.
+**Note**: This enum should list all possible types so changes in the implementation don't change the API, but as of now, the number is limited.

 ###### `BilinearPairing`